Mnelisi17/PRP370-Portfolio-Mnelisi17/README.md

 Result:I successfully completed the assessment and received a final mark of 100%.
 However, the detailed breakdown reveals a significant discrepancy: while the overall module is marked "Complete" with a 100% score, every individual question was scored at 0%.
 This unusual result suggests a potential technical issue with the grading system.
 Despite this, the process was a valuable exercise in reviewing and affirming my understanding of fundamental workplace etiquette, which I can confidently apply in a professional setting.

 📝 Conclusion

-This digital portfolio represents my journey as an aspiring software developer, showcasing both technical competencies and essential professional skills.
-Through curated evidence and structured STAR reflections, I've demonstrated my readiness for the tech industry—from mastering business communication and interview techniques to building professional networks and workplace etiquette.
-Each section reflects not just knowledge gained, but practical growth and self-awareness.
-As I continue to engage in hackathons, collaborate on projects, and connect with the tech community, this portfolio stands as a living record of my commitment to lifelong learning and professional excellence in software engineering.
+This digital portfolio represents my comprehensive journey in developing essential professional competencies for the technology industry.
+Through rigorous assessments, practical exercises, and real-world experiences like volunteering at AWS Community Day, I've transformed theoretical knowledge into actionable skills.

+From mastering business communication fundamentals to demonstrating technical proficiency in mock interviews, each section showcases my growth in critical workplace readiness areas.
+The 100% scores across multiple assessments validate my strong foundation in professional standards, while the AWS volunteering experience demonstrates my commitment to building authentic industry connections.

+This portfolio not only documents my current capabilities but also highlights my awareness of areas for continuous improvement.
+As I transition into the professional world, I carry with me a proven ability to communicate effectively, interview confidently, network strategically, and maintain professional etiquette - ready to contribute meaningfully to any tech team and embrace lifelong learning in this dynamic industry.